-- ELEGANT OLIVE OIL DISPENSER BUNDLE - Aozita lead-free glass olive oil bottle with spout stoppers make it easy to...
+- ELEGANT OLIVE OIL DISPENSER BUNDLE - Aozita glass olive oil bottle with spout stoppers make it easy to dispense oil with...

 - NON-DRIP DESIGN - 18/8 Stainless steel pour spouts with sealed cap and flap cap fit the bottle well and perfectly keep...

-- KEEP YOUR OLIVE OIL FRESH - The antioxidation dark brown glass effeciently protects olive oil from sunlight and largely...
+- KEEP YOUR OLIVE OIL FRESH - The dark brown glass efficiently protects olive oil from sunlight and largely prolongs the...

 Olive oil acts as an all-natural, ready-to-use wax-softening agent.
 Using a natural oil eliminates any concern about irritation or drying within your ear.
 And, as you use olive oil in your ear it will coat the sensitive parts of your ear and leave it protected.